-Since we know we are dealing with a batteries company, clearly sale of products means the Rupee value of all the battery sales the company has sold during FY14.
+Since we know, we are dealing with a batteries company.
+Clearly, the sale of products means the Rupee value of all the battery sales the company has sold during FY14.
 The sales stand at Rs.38,041,270,000/- or about Rs.3,804 Crore.
-The company sold batteries worth Rs.3,294 Cr in the previous financial year i.e FY13.
+The company sold batteries worth Rs.3,294 Cr in the previous financial year, i.e. FY13.

 Please note, I will restate all the numbers in Rupee Crore as I believe this is more intuitive to understand.

 The next line item is the excise duty.
-This is the amount (Rs.400 Crs) the company would pay to the government; hence the revenue has to be adjusted.
+This is the amount (Rs.400 Crs) the company would pay to the government; hence, the revenue must be adjusted.

 The revenue adjusted after the excise duty is the net sales of the company.
-The net sales of ARBL is Rs.3403 Crs for FY14.
+The net sales of ARBL are Rs.3403 Crs for FY14.
 The same was Rs.2943 Crs for FY13.

-The company also includes “other operating revenues” at Rs.2.1crs.This could be revenues through the sale of products or services that is incidental to the core operations of the company.
+The company also includes “other operating revenues” at Rs.2.1crs.This could be revenues through the sale of products or services that is incidental to the company’s core operations.

-Finally the revenue from Sale of products + Sale of services + Other operating revenues sums up to give the total operating revenue of the company.
+Finally, the revenue from Sale of products + Sale of services + Other operating revenues sums up to give the company’s total operating revenue.
 This is reported at Rs.3436 Crs for FY14 and Rs.2959Crs for FY13.
-Interesting, there is a note; numbered 17 associated with “Net Revenue from Operations” which will help us inspect this aspect further.
+Interesting, there is a note; numbered 17 associated with “Net Revenue from Operations” will help us inspect this aspect further.

-Do recall, in the previous chapter we had discussed about notes and schedules of the financial statement.
+Do recall, in the previous chapter we had discussed notes and schedules of the financial statement.

 The following snapshot gives the details of note 17.

-Clearly, the notes give a more detailed analysis of the split up of revenues from operations (does not include other income details).
+The notes clearly give a more detailed analysis of the split-up of revenues from operations (does not include other income details).
 As you can see under the particulars, section ‘a’ talks about the split up under sales of products.

 - Sale of home UPS (stock in goods) is at Rs.71 Crs in FY14 versus Rs.109 Crs FY13

-- Net sales from sales of products adjusted for excise duty amounts to Rs.3403 Crs, which matches with the number reported in the P&L statement
+- Net sales from sales of products adjusted for excise duty amounts to Rs.3403 Crs, matching the number reported in the P&L statement.

-- Likewise you can notice the split up for revenue from services.
-The revenue number of Rs.30.9 tallies with number reported in the P&L statement
+- Likewise, you can notice the split up for revenue from services.
+The revenue number of Rs.30.9 tallies with the number reported in the P&L statement

 - In the note, the company says the “Sale of Process Scrap” generated revenue of Rs.2.1 Cr.
 Note that the sale of process scrap is incidental to the operations of the company, hence reported as ‘Other operating revenue”.